-Candidates WILL NOT be able to change a reservation if it is less than three (3) full business days before the scheduled testing appointment.
+Candidates WILL NOT be able to change a reservation if it is less than 48 hours before the scheduled testing appointment.
 If a candidate does not reschedule or cancel his/her testing appointment within these guidelines, the candidate will forfeit all fees.